Wrendale Designs Bunny Mug, 310ml

-Originating in Germany, the trend for Easter trees decorated with eggs is on the rise.
-If you love getting your tree at Christmas, it’s time to think of Easter as another great opportunity to flex your decorating skills.
-These Easter trees come pre-lit and complete with faux blossom.
-If space is tight, then you can still get a similar look with a table-top one.
-Wind battery-operated fairy lights around its branches for extra twinkle.
+Originating in Germany, the trend for Easter trees adorned with decorative eggs is on the rise.
+If you love getting a fir tree at Christmas, then Easter is another great opportunity to flex your decorating skills.
+Share your Easter tree at #JLEaster.

-Easter lunch provides the perfect opportunity to be creative, and a few simple touches can make your table look extra special.
-Build up layers of pastel colour, starting with a table runner, plates and glassware, then add a napkin treatment – try napkin bunny ears (above) or add pretty napkin rings or place cards.
-Personalise each place setting with an Easter gift – a decoration or a posy of spring flowers – then scatter a few mini chocolate eggs for guests to enjoy.
+Easter lunch provides the perfect opportunity to be really creative, and a few simple touches can make your table look extra special.
+Try making bunny ears from your napkins, or adding Easter napkin rings or place cards.
+Personalise each place setting with an Easter gift – a decoration or a posy of spring flowers – then scatter a few mini chocolate eggs.

 Treat the household to a few Easter bakes – and involve the kids too.
 From cookies to traybakes, iced buns to muffins, there are plenty of ideas on Waitrose.com.
 But make it more than just a baking session: set up a special afternoon tea on Easter Saturday.
 Pop on your best spring outfits and serve your sweet treats on cake stands.
 Dress your table with a cloth, napkins and bring out the best china and glassware.
 The kids can even make menus and place cards – or why not let them be in total control, taking orders and serving the food.
 They will love being in charge and you can get a well-earned rest.
 Win-win.